European Parliament Special Committee on the Financial, Economic and Social Crisis

 The Special Committee on the Financial, Economic and Social Crisis (CRIS) was a special committee of the European Parliament.
 It was created in October 2009 to assess the fallout from the 2008 financial crisis and the Great Recession and make recommendations to prevent a similar upheaval.
 A significant resolution was adopted in October 2010.
 It is codified in what is known as a mid-term report, however, because the mandate was extended to July 2011.
 Then, a final resolution was adopted.
-The work of the committee is important in relation to drafting policy in the areas of EU financial supervision and governance, in the context of the European sovereign debt crisis.
+The work of the committee is important in relation to drafting policy in the areas of EU financial supervision and governance, in the context of the Euro area crisis.